 Midwifery Program, University of British Columbia

 The Midwifery Program at University of British Columbia (UBC) is a four-year, direct entry, full-time undergraduate program leading to a Bachelor of Midwifery degree.
-Graduates may apply for General registration in British Columbia (BC) after passing the Canadian Midwifery Registration Examination (CMRE), the BC Jurisprudence Examination (BC Exam) and meeting all registration requirements.
+Graduates may apply for Practising midwife registration in British Columbia (BC) after passing the Canadian Midwifery Registration Examination (CMRE), the BC Jurisprudence Examination (BC Exam) and meeting all registration requirements.
+They may be eligible for Provisional midwife registration awaiting the results of the CMRE.
 The curriculum combines broad-based knowledge and understanding in the humanities and the social and bio-medical sciences.
 A variety of teaching methods are used, including seminars, laboratories, web-based technology, distance-learning, and clinical placements with BC midwives.
 Teaching is done in clinical placements, lecture theatres, seminar rooms, hospitals and labs throughout the province, and in international settings.
-Students spend at least three terms gaining clinical experience in midwifery practices across the province in order to meet clinical experience requirements for General registration with the College of Midwives of British Columbia (CMBC).
+Students spend at least three terms gaining clinical experience in midwifery practices across the province in order to meet clinical experience requirements for Practising midwife registration with the BC College of Nurses and Midwives (BCCNM).

 Internationally Educated Midwives Bridging Program, University of British Columbia

 The Internationally Educated Midwives Bridging Program (IEMBP) at UBC is designed to support internationally educated midwives (IEMs) in making the transition to working in the Canadian health care system and in the BC midwifery model of practice.
 All IEMs who wish to register to practice midwifery in BC must first complete the IEMBP.
 IEMBP has an application process, distance-accessible and in-person intensive gap training and orientation to practice in BC, and a short clinical internship.
-Graduates may apply for General or Conditional registration in BC after passing the CMRE, the BC Exam and meeting all registration requirements.
-IEMBP currently has an interim program recognition status with CMBC.
+Graduates may apply for Practising midwife or Provisional midwife registration in BC after passing the CMRE, the BC Exam and meeting all registration requirements.
+IEMBP currently has an interim program recognition status with BCCNM.

 Midwifery Education Program

 Ontario has a four-year undergraduate midwifery education program, which earns a Bachelor of Health Science in Midwifery.
 Program curriculum is similar to that described for UBC.
-Its graduates can apply for General registration with CMBC after passing the CMRE, the BC Exam and meeting all registration requirements.
+Its graduates can apply for Practising midwife registration with BCCNM after passing the CMRE, the BC Exam and meeting all registration requirements.
 The program is offered by:

 Laurentian University (Sudbury)